You are here

 Commentary, 10 December 2015

-Iran, Iran's Nuclear Programme, Middle East and North Africa, Proliferation and Nuclear Policy, UK Project on Nuclear Issues, Global Security Issues, Proliferation and Nuclear Policy
+Iran's Nuclear Programme, Iran, UK Project on Nuclear Issues, Proliferation and Nuclear Policy, Global Security Issues, Proliferation and Nuclear Policy, Middle East and North Africa

 The International Atomic Energy Agency (IAEA) first opened its file on the possible military dimensions (PMD) of Iran’s nuclear programme in 2003, following revelations of undeclared nuclear activities and facilities.
 Since then, allegations have persisted that Iran conducted nuclear activities with possible military applications, including nuclear simulations and contained explosive testing.
 For more than a decade these issues have remained unresolved due to a lack of Iranian co-operation and transparency.